-Bear in mind that besides their means to thrive, temperature of your aquarium can be a factor of breeding.
-There are species that are not capable of reproduction without optimal temperature level.
+Bear in mind that besides their means to thrive, the temperature of your aquarium can be a factor in inbreeding.
+There are species that are not capable of reproduction without optimal temperature levels.
 Some fishes that require high temperatures are discus fish.

 Most of the water heaters for aquariums today even have LED displays, which are easy to read.
-Furthermore, easy-to-access controls are also structured so that fluctuations of temperature are easier to track 24/7.
+Furthermore, easy-to-access controls are also structured so that fluctuations in temperature are easier to track 24/7.

-Manufacturers of heaters also made it possible to add onboard sensor so that power will be shut off in case the element encounters air exposure.
+Manufacturers of heaters also made it possible to add onboard sensors so that power will be shut off in case the element encounters air exposure.